Dheerajmadhukar/karma_v1/README.md

 ## What's special about this tool?

 * Powerful and flexible results via Shodan Dorks
+* Only hit In-Scope IPs
-* Only hit SSL/TLS certificate issuer verified target specific IPs
+* Verify each IP with SSL/TLS certificate issuer match RegEx
 * Find out all ports includes well known/uncommom
 * Grab all target vulnerabilities related to CVEs
 * Banner grab for each IPs' server as well as version of product.